If you want to build a brand identity that stands out from the competition, you’ve come to the right article. Read on!

 It thereby makes sense that businesses now are starting to care more about their individuality too.
 After all, cultural shifts often have an impact on businesses.

-This celebration of individuality leads to good news for your brand identity.
+I know from my over 25 years of marketing experience, that this celebration of individuality leads to good news for your brand identity.

 Many businesses make the mistake of trying to blend in – and do whatever they see everybody else is doing.